Alice in Wonderland (1999 film): Special effects

 The film utilized both puppetry and live-action footage.
 The puppet designs were created by Jim Henson's Creature Shop.

 In all, 875 special digital effects were created for the film.
 An example is Martin Short's head; it was enlarged to three times its size to resemble the Hatter in Tenniel's illustrations.

 In December 2018, composer Richard Hartley was interviewed for Tammy Tuckey's "Rattling the Stars" podcast about his work on the film for the 20th anniversary, providing never-before-heard stories.

+In September 2019, director Nick Willing was also interviewed for Tammy Tuckey's Rattling the Stars" podcast about his work directing the film for the 20th anniversary.

-In 2019, a behind the scenes documentary of the film was released on YouTube, which had originally been broadcast on the Hallmark Channel in 1999 and had not been included on any VHS, DVD, or digital releases of the film.
+In 2019, a behind the scenes documentary of the film was released on YouTube, which had originally been broadcast on the Hallmark Channel (then known as Odyssey Network) in 1999 and had not been included on any VHS, DVD, or digital releases of the film.

+In March 2024, castmembers Kiran Shah, Richard Strange, Nigel Plaskitt, Matthew Sim and Francis Wright as well as production designer Roger Hall, reunited to celebrate the film's 25-year anniversary by participating in a 1-hour livestream on YouTube on The Tammy Tuckey Show.
+The event had been organised ahead of time.

 Reception

 The original NBC airing averaged a 14.8 household rating and a 22 percent audience share and was watched by 25.34 million viewers, ranking as the 6th highest rated program that week in terms of households and the most watched program that week in terms of total viewers.